Bannerhaul/Bannerlord.ArenaOverhaul/README.md

 </p>

 A variety of tweaks and gameplay changes to make arena and tournament experience more enjoyable and rewarding on all stages of the game.

+### Contributors
+- Aragas
+- eg3r

+Thank you for all the support!